Pivotal Cloud Foundry Runtimes

 PCF includes support for the following primary runtime environments:

 PAS lets developers develop and manage cloud-native apps and software services running on Linux.
 PAS is based on the open-source Cloud Foundry Application Runtime project.
-To install and configure PAS, see the instructions for your IaaS in PAS.
+To install and configure PAS, see Configuring PAS.

 As an alternative to PAS, you can install Small Footprint PAS to deploy your app using fewer resources.